-- 01.0 Demonstrate human relations skills necessary for success in marketing occupations. - 02.0 Demonstrate proficiency in applying communication and technology skills. - 03.0 Demonstrate proficiency in applying math skills unique to marketing. - 04.0 Identify economic principles. - 05.0 Identify marketing and business fundamentals. - 06.0 Identify effective selling techniques and procedures. - 07.0 Select a marketing industry for career planning. - 08.0 Demonstrate applications of distribution to the selected marketing industry. - 09.0 Demonstrate applications of financing to the selected marketing industry. - 10.0 Demonstrate applications of product/service planning to the selected marketing industry. - 11.0 Demonstrate applications of marketing-information management to the selected marketing industry. - 12.0 Demonstrate pricing applications for the selected marketing industry. - 13.0 Demonstrate promotion applications for the selected marketing industry. - 14.0 Demonstrate purchasing applications to the selected marketing industry. - 15.0 Demonstrate applications of safety and risk management to the selected marketing industry. - 16.0 Demonstrate applications of selling to the selected marketing industry. - 17.0 Demonstrate an understanding of entrepreneurship. - 18.0 Identify the uses of technology in marketing. - 19.0 Demonstrate human relations skills necessary for success in sport, recreation, and entertainment marketing occupations. - 20.0 Demonstrate proficiency in applying communication and technology skills. - 21.0 Demonstrate proficiency in applying math skills unique to sport, recreation, and entertainment marketing. - 22.0 Identify economic principles. - 23.0 Identify marketing and business fundamentals. - 24.0 Identify effective selling techniques and procedures. - 25.0 Discuss the history of sport, recreation, and entertainment marketing. - 26.0 Discuss sport, recreation, and entertainment marketing as an industry. - 27.0 Select a sport, recreation, and entertainment marketing industry for career planning. - 28.0 Demonstrate applications of distribution to the sport, recreation, and entertainment marketing industry. - 29.0 Demonstrate applications of financing to the selected sport, recreation, and entertainment marketing industry. - 30.0 Demonstrate applications of product/service planning to the sport, recreation, and entertainment marketing industry. - 31.0 Demonstrate applications of marketing-information management to the sport, recreation, and entertainment marketing industry. - 32.0 Demonstrate pricing applications for the sport, recreation, and entertainment marketing industry. - 33.0 Demonstrate promotion applications for the sport, recreation, and entertainment marketing industry. - 34.0 Demonstrate purchasing applications to the sport, recreation, and entertainment marketing industry. - 35.0 Demonstrate applications of safety and risk-management to the sport, recreation, and entertainment marketing industry. - 36.0 Demonstrate applications of selling to the sport, recreation, and entertainment marketing industry. - 37.0 Identify the use of computers in sport, recreation, and entertainment marketing. - 38.0 Explain and discuss licensing, sponsorships, and endorsements in sport, recreation, and entertainment marketing.
+- 01.0 Demonstrate human relations skills necessary for success in marketing occupations. - 02.0 Demonstrate proficiency in applying communication and technology skills. - 03.0 Demonstrate proficiency in applying math skills unique to marketing. - 04.0 Identify economic principles. - 05.0 Identify marketing and business fundamentals. - 06.0 Identify effective selling techniques and procedures. - 07.0 Select a marketing industry for career planning. - 08.0 Demonstrate applications of channel management (distribution) for the selected marketing industry. - 09.0 Demonstrate applications of financing for the selected marketing industry. - 10.0 Demonstrate applications of product/service planning for the selected marketing industry. - 11.0 Demonstrate applications of marketing information management for the selected marketing industry. - 12.0 Demonstrate pricing applications for the selected marketing industry. - 13.0 Demonstrate promotion applications for the selected marketing industry. - 14.0 Demonstrate purchasing applications for the selected marketing industry. - 15.0 Demonstrate applications of safety and risk management for the selected marketing industry. - 16.0 Demonstrate applications of selling for the selected marketing industry. - 17.0 Demonstrate an understanding of entrepreneurship. - 18.0 Identify the uses of technology in marketing. - 19.0 Demonstrate human relations skills necessary for success in sport, recreation, and entertainment marketing occupations. - 20.0 Demonstrate proficiency in applying communication and technology skills. - 21.0 Demonstrate proficiency in applying math skills unique to sport, recreation, and entertainment marketing. - 22.0 Identify economic principles. - 23.0 Identify marketing and business fundamentals. - 24.0 Identify effective selling techniques and procedures. - 25.0 Discuss the history of sport, recreation, and entertainment marketing. - 26.0 Discuss sport, recreation, and entertainment marketing as an industry. - 27.0 Select a sport, recreation, and entertainment marketing industry for career planning. - 28.0 Demonstrate applications of channel management (distribution) to the sport, recreation, and entertainment marketing industry. - 29.0 Demonstrate applications of financing to the selected sport, recreation, and entertainment marketing industry. - 30.0 Demonstrate applications of product/service planning to the sport, recreation, and entertainment marketing industry. - 31.0 Demonstrate applications of marketing-information management to the sport, recreation, and entertainment marketing industry. - 32.0 Demonstrate pricing applications for the sport, recreation, and entertainment marketing industry. - 33.0 Demonstrate promotion applications for the sport, recreation, and entertainment marketing industry. - 34.0 Demonstrate purchasing applications to the sport, recreation, and entertainment marketing industry. - 35.0 Demonstrate applications of safety and risk-management to the sport, recreation, and entertainment marketing industry. - 36.0 Demonstrate applications of selling to the sport, recreation, and entertainment marketing industry. - 37.0 Demonstrate an understanding of entrepreneurship - 38.0 Identify the use of technology in sport, recreation, and entertainment marketing.